-The general picture for both countries shows basic stability in core areas of labor market institutions, such as employment protection and unemployment insurance for regular employment, as well as in terms of the funding structures of the welfare state.
-Regular employment gained in flexibility not via deregulation but through increasing wage and working time flexibility induced by concession bargaining in Germany and by bargaining reform and stronger firm level negotiations as an indirect consequence of the attempt at statutory working time reduction in France.
+The general picture for both countries shows basic stability in core areas of labor market institutions, such as employment protection and unemployment insurance for regular employment, as well as is regard of the funding structures of the welfare state.
+Regular employment gained in flexibility not via deregulation but through increasing wage and working time flexibility induced by concession bargaining in Germany and by bargaining reform and stronger firm level negotiations as an indirect consequence of the attempt at statutory working reduction in France.

-However, while income and employment security of labor market insiders are marked by continuity, the most recent reforms contributed to a gradual change of the overall settings of both the French and the German labor markets, which is characterized by three elements:
+However, while income and employment security of labor market insiders are marked by continuity, the most recent reforms contributed to a gradual change of the overall setting of both the French and the German labor market which is characterized by three elements:

-- 1. the partial liberalization of non-standard employment such as fixed-term contracts and agency work while maintaining or introducing binding wage floors in these segments; - 2. both countries gradually shift from Bismarckian, contribution-based social policies aiming at status protection to Beveridge type universal social security at basic levels not only in pensions, but, more important to the labor market, through the creation of national minimum income schemes for the non- or unemployed without prior employment record or in the case of (shortened) benefit periods of status-protecting unemployment insurance; - 3. the shift from passive labor market policies aimed at reducing labor supply towards activation through benefit cuts, integration agreements and stricter monitoring, i.e. Hartz IV in Germany and PARE as well as RMA in France.
-Compared to the broad German activation strategy, the French approach has been more fragmented and selective so far.
+- 1. the partial liberalization of non-standard employment such as fixedterm contracts and agency work while maintaining or introducing binding wage floors in these segments; - both countries gradually shift from Bismarckian social policies to universal social security at basic levels not only in pensions, but, more important for the labor market, through the creation of national minimum income schemes for the non- or unemployed without prior employment record or in the case of (shortened) benefit periods of status-protecting unemployment insurance; - 3. the shift from passive labor market policies aimed at reducing labor supply towards activation through benefit cuts, integration agreements and more stricter monitoring, i.e. Hartz IV in Germany and PARE as well as RMA in France.
 However, some routes to early exit continue to exist, and activation of the long-term unemployment was not yet implemented coherently.
 Hence, the shift towards activation was hesitant and partial so far.
 At the same time, France, but also Germany, albeit to a smaller extent, still rely on a multitude of selective active labor market schemes providing for employer subsidies.

 These broad trends also reflect limited labor market flexibility as core labor market regulation, levels of social protection and minimum wages have not been modified to allow for additional regular jobs being created in the service sector - in contrast, there have been attempts at reinforcing regulation of the labor market.
-This accompanies a stable or even increasing burden of taxes and social insurance contributions on regular employment, i.e. labor market insiders.
+This goes hand in hand with a stable or even increasing burden of taxes and social insurance contributions on regular employment, i.e. labor market insiders.
 However, both countries implemented selective models of contribution rebates in order to generate employment in services - with France stressing this more strongly - and partially shifted welfare state funding to new forms of taxes such as eco-taxes, tax-funded Hartz IV in Germany or CSG in France.
 Hence, a dual structure emerges: regular employment benefiting from full social security and employment protection, but with a high tax burden, and several compartments of marginal or precarious employment on the other hand that partially rely on public resources from national basic income schemes and different forms of subsidization.